New Licensees

 Obtain a Surplus Lines License

-• Be currently licensed in good standing as a resident Pennsylvania Property and Casualty insurance producer;
+• Be currently licensed in good standing as a resident Pennsylvania property and casualty insurance producer;

-• Pass the Pennsylvania Surplus Lines examination—there are no exemptions
+• Pass the Pennsylvania surplus lines examination — there are no exemptions

-• Submit the appropriate application and pay the license fee via Sircon using the kiosk at the exam center; and
+• Submit the appropriate application and pay the required license fee via Sircon using the kiosk at the exam center; and

-• Submit an application via Sircon
+• Submit an application and pay the required fee via Sircon or The National Insurance Producer Registry (NIPR).